- Lentigines – large number of brown or black freckle-like skin markings that mainly affect the neck and upper chest but can appear all over the body

-The goal of treatment is to help with the correctable problems.
-The degree of hearing loss must be determined and hearing aids supplied where necessary.
+Symptoms are treated as appropriate.
+A hearing aid may be needed.
 Hormone treatment may be necessary at the expected time of puberty to cause the normal changes to occur.

 Complications vary and include:

-Call your health care provider if there are symptoms of this disorder.
+Call your provider if there are symptoms of this disorder.

-Call for an appointment with your health care provider if you have a family history of this disorder and plan to have children.
+Call for an appointment with your provider if you have a family history of this disorder and plan to have children.

-Genetic counseling is recommended for people with a family history of multiple lentigines syndrome who want to have children.
+Genetic counseling is recommended for people with a family history of LEOPARD syndrome who want to have children.

 - Review date: